muhlep/swallowing-meg-connectivity/README.md

 # swallowing-meg-connectivity
-MATLAB/FieldTrip pipeline for source-level MEG connectivity analysis of swallowing
+MATLAB / FieldTrip pipeline for source-level MEG connectivity analysis of swallowing

 # Source-level MEG Connectivity Analysis Pipeline

 This repository contains MATLAB scripts implementing a complete source-level MEG connectivity analysis pipeline based on FieldTrip.
 The pipeline is designed for data recorded on CTF MEG systems and enables the estimation of frequency-specific functional and directed connectivity between cortical regions of interest (ROIs).

-The code supports end-to-end processing starting from raw MEG datasets and culminates in group-level statistical analyses and visualization of large-scale cortical networks.
+The code supports end-to-end processing starting from raw MEG datasets and culminates in group-level statistical analyses of large-scale cortical networks.

 ---